Field Trips

 CAPACITY: 20-26 students

 Via kayak, students will paddle 0.8 miles down a tidal creek surrounded by mangrove habitat.
 Prior to venturing out, SYCC’s kayaking instructors will review safety, equipment, and paddle strokes to ensure participants are comfortable and prepared for adventure!
 Once at the destination, students will explore the mudflat to locate various plants and animals while learning about the challenges each species faces and adaptations that help them survive.
 Students will then be asked to apply their knowledge and draw comparisons between household objects and important functions of estuary ecosystems.
-This program includes kayaking on Newman Branch Creek
+This program includes kayaking on Newman Branch Creek.

 DURATION: 4 hours